What is the main concept of ValueFlex?

 What will be the next steps?

-What is the impact and key benefits of the ValueFlex approach for the environment and consumers?
+What is the impact and the key benefits of the ValueFlex approach for the environment, consumers and industry?

 ValueFlex will increase the flexible plastic packaging recycling rate from household waste, hitherto seen as non-recyclable.
 Recycling at scale with high-end applications for plant outputs with feedstock from post-consumer waste currently does not exist.

 The plant will help solve a significant environmental issue – climate change – as it has a low carbon footprint compared to existing alternatives.
 Moreover, flexible packaging – mainly food packaging and bags – instead of being seen on the streets, forests and in the water will be recycled into more bags.

 Consumers increasingly want sustainable, recyclable packaging and packaging made out of recycled content and will even pay a price premium for this.
 ValueFlex addresses these expectations and in the bigger picture tackles the overall littering and landfilling rates.